 On-site sewage facilities (such as septic systems) are very common in Texas.
 Permits are almost always required but are generally easy to get.

 Compost toilets and other aerobic sewage systems are legal in Texas.
 However, some areas have strict laws.
 For example, the law may require homeowners to be trained to use the systems and prohibit them from maintaining their own system.

-Outhouses are legal in Texas but there may be zoning laws which prohibit them, especially in developed areas.
-Even in rural areas, outhouses are only legal if they are 75 feet away from neighbor’s residences.
+Outhouses are legal in Texas but there may be zoning laws that prohibit them, especially in developed areas.
+Even in rural areas, outhouses are only legal if they are 75 feet away from neighbors’ residences.
 If you have neighbors and a small property, then this will limit whether you can have an outhouse.